Domenico Di Cecco (footballer)

 Domenico Di Cecco (born 20 May 1983) is an Italian football coach and a former player who played as a midfielder.
 He is an assistant coach with Fidelis Andria.

 Biography

 Chieti

 Born in Lanciano, the Province of Chieti, Di Cecco started his career in the provincial capital.

 Chievo & Avellino

-After the club bankrupted in 2006, Italian Serie A team Chievo signed Di Cecco on free transfer but immediately returned to Italian Serie C1 for Avellino with option to purchase for €500.
-In August 2007 Chievo excised the bought-back option for €20,000 (by selling Carbone and Mengoni) but renewed the temporary deal.
-Avellino relegated but re-admitted back to 2008–09 Serie B in the summer 2008, and renewed Di Cecco's loan.
+After the club bankrupted in 2006, Italian Serie A team Chievo signed Di Cecco on a free transfer but immediately returned to Italian Serie C1 for Avellino with an option to purchase for €500.
+In August 2007, Chievo exercised the buy-back option for €20,000 (by selling Carbone and Mengoni) but renewed the temporary deal.
+Avellino was relegated but re-admitted back to 2008–09 Serie B in the summer of 2008, and renewed Di Cecco's loan.

 Lanciano

 In July 2009 Di Cecco was sold back to hometown club Lanciano in co-ownership deal as the contract was running out.
-On 25 June 2010 Chievo sold the remains 50% registration rights to Lanciano.
+On 25 June 2010, Chievo sold the remaining 50% registration rights to Lanciano.

 On 30 August 2011 Di Cecco was loaned to Barletta.